Oxlade-Chamberlain to miss Community Shield with knee injury

-Aug 21 (Reuters) - Liverpool midfielder Alex Oxlade-Chamberlain is set to miss next week's Community Shield game against FA Cup winners Arsenal after sustaining a knee injury during pre-season training, manager Juergen Klopp said on Friday.
+Liverpool midfielder Alex Oxlade-Chamberlain is set to miss next week's Community Shield game against former club Arsenal after sustaining a knee injury during pre-season training, manager Juergen Klopp said on Friday.

 The 27-year-old was injured in a challenge at the Premier League champions' pre-season training camp in Austria and Liverpool said he has returned to England to begin his rehabilitation.

-"It looks like it is very similar to what Hendo (Jordan Henderson) had which keeps him out... we don't know for sure exactly how long," Klopp told the club website https://www.liverpoolfc.com/news/first-team/406193-alex-oxlade-chamberlain-injury-austria-pre-season.
+"It looks like it is very similar to what Hendo (Jordan Henderson) had which keeps him out... we don't know for sure exactly how long," Klopp told the club website.

 "But for sure this pre-season he will not make a game, Arsenal for sure not and then we will see.
 The next game is probably two weeks later, but I don't know."